 Not only is Black Walnut a flavor you’d find in some of the world’s most respected kitchens, but it’s also a powerful herb that offers an array of potential healing properties.
 While this is due in part to the hull being rich in Vitamin C, most naturalists will point you to another active component—Juglone.
 Holding the power to inhibit certain enzymes needed for metabolic function, Juglone is reported to be effective against pinworm, ringworm, tapeworm and other intestinal parasites.
 However, we like to think it’s most effective property is its delicious taste.

-Black Walnut Hull is an excellent source of a chemical substance known as tannin.
+Black Walnut Hull Powder is an excellent source of a chemical substance known as tannin.
 This offers natural antiseptic properties that can be used to tighten skin, cleanse pores, and relieve irritation.
 Together, these benefits can also help to ease symptoms associated with eczema, psoriasis, acne, poison ivy, and viral warts, amongst a variety of other skin afflictions.

-Thanks to its possession of the organic compound, juglone, Black Walnut Hull is both a natural antifungal and antimicrobial.
+Thanks to its possession of the organic compound, juglone, Black Walnut Hull Powder is both a natural antifungal and antimicrobial.
 This makes it an excellent aid in combating internal and external infections, as well as parasites and other harmful foreign bodies.
 It’s also helpful in easing the symptoms of constipation, toxemia, hemorrhoids, and giardia.

-A good source of various vitamins and minerals, such as copper, magnesium, selenium, iron, and zinc, Black Walnut Hull can be beneficial to many of the body’s health needs.
+A good source of various vitamins and minerals, such as copper, magnesium, selenium, iron, and zinc, Black Walnut supplements can be beneficial to many of the body’s health needs.
 It can regulate digestion issues, relieve heartburn and flatulence, and reduce pain in the spleen caused by bile blockage.
 There’s also evidence to suggest it may help regulate blood sugar levels and ward off heart disease.

 It should be noted that this product is not recommended for long-term use.